 - Buses Blue and Yellow stop 1105: Yukon Dr @ UA Museum of the North Westbound

 Love this?
-Explore the entire list of things to do in Fairbanks before you plan your trip.
+Explore the entire list of places to visit in Fairbanks before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Fairbanks and book an accommodation of your choice.

 95% of people who visit Fairbanks include University Of Alaska Museum Of The North in their plan

 90.29% of people start their University Of Alaska Museum Of The North visit around 08 AM - 09 AM

 People usually take around 4 Hrs to see University Of Alaska Museum Of The North